w3c/mathml-docs/mathml-safe-list.md

 Moreover, the following attributes have their syntax and semantics specified in the HTML specification.
 The sanitizer behaviour on these attributes should be as is done on HTML elements: `on*, id, class, style, data-*, autofocus, nonce,tabindex` (for example any javascript should be removed).

 The elements of MathML-core which need treatment by the sanitizers are the following:
 - `annotation` and `annotation-xml` if their `encoding` attribute is not considered of a safe type (e.g. if the encoding is `text/plain` then it could be kept).
-If removed, the element should be replaced by its first child.
+Sanitization should remove these elements.
-- `maction` is replaced by their first child
+- `maction` should be replaced by its first child element.
-- `mphantom` is removed
+- `mphantom` should be removed.